List of Marvel Comics teams and organizations: C.R.A.D.L.E.

+Crazy Gang

+The Crazy Gang is a band of low-level supervillains who appear primarily as opponents of the superhero team Excalibur.
+They were created by mad reality-warper Jim Jaspers, patterned after figures appearing in Lewis Carroll's Through the Looking-Glass.
+Their primary membership consists of Jester, the Red Queen, the Executioner, Knave and Tweedledope.

 Creators

-The Creators are an organization appearing in American comic books published by Marvel Comics.

-The Creators were a league of sorcerers from various time periods, some from at least as far back as the Pre-Cataclysmic era.
+The Creators are a league of sorcerers from various time periods, some from at least as far back as the Pre-Cataclysmic era.
 Backed by the power of the In-Betweener, the Creators temporarily took control of the universe by transforming themselves into stars in an attempt to control the entire universe, and forcing the real stars into human forms.
 All was set right again by Doctor Strange and the Ancient One.

 D

 Dark Riders

-The Dark Riders is the name of several organizations appearing in American comic books published by Marvel Comics.
+The Dark Riders is the name of several organizations.

 Apocalypse's Dark Riders

-The Dark Riders are a group mutants and Inhumans that serve Apocalypse.
+The Dark Riders are a group of mutants and Inhumans that serve Apocalypse.
 They consist of the Inhumans Gauntlet, Foxbat, Barrage, Psynapse, and Tusk and the mutants Spyne, Lifeforce, Hurricane, Deadbolt, Genesis, and Dirtnap.

 Krakoan Dark Riders

 The Krakoan Dark Riders were a group of mutants brought together by Magik to assist Man-Thing against Harrower.
 They reunited once more to stop Nature Girl during her rampage.

 The team consisted of Magik, Marrow, Shark-Girl, Forearm, Mammomax, and Wolf Cub.